 In a civil case, people or companies sue each other, trying to get an award of money or other civil damages.

-In a criminal case, the government brings charges against someone (a defendant) for an alleged violation of a criminal law.
+In a criminal case, the government brings charges against someone (a defendant) for an alleged violation of criminal law.
 If the judge finds the defendant guilty, the judge can impose a monetary fine and/or incarceration on the defendant.
 The judge can also order that the defendant pay money (restitution) to the crime victim, the victim’s family, or the state victim’s compensation fund.

 How Restitution Works in Different Cases